How Can We Raise Awareness About Dementia In India?

 Use non-verbal cues: Use gestures and facial expressions to help convey your message.
 You can, for example, point to an object to help the person understand what you’re saying.

-See also How to Set Up a Medication Reminder System for Dementia Care at Home?
+See also How to Involve Family Members in Dementia Care at Home?

 Be patient and give them time to respond: People suffering from dementia may require more time to process information and respond.
 Allow them to take their time instead of rushing them.